Eric McInnis, Arcadia University

 Disney Studios is trying to “top pigs with pigs” with their new live-action movies, and while it’s working in the box office, it’s not working for some animation fans.

-If you can make a movie about a farting corpse watchable, you deserve at least some kind of award.
+If you can make a movie about a farting corpse watchable, you deserve some kind of award.

 The Nuthouse Improv Comedy director and WSU student generates skits without a script.